 print(r.text)

-With Requests, it is easy to perform POST requests, handle cookies, query parameters...
-You can also download images with Requests.
+With Requests, it's easy to perform POST requests, handle cookies, and manage query parameters.

 Authentication to Hacker News